AviatrixSystems/Docs/HowTos/azure_bgpolan_multi_peer_ARS.rst

 When you select BGP Activemesh, Aviatrix Controller creates two peers from each Transit Gateway to both instances of Azure Route Server.
 This is required for the correct operation of Azure Route Server.

-7. In the remaining fields, enter the Azure Route Server IP addresses.
+7. In the remaining fields, enter the ARS IP addresses.
 Use the IP addresses for each Azure Route Server instance as reported in the Azure portal.

 .. note::